vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

 	From the above output, observe that PART1 so far has 17 extents, 256 allocated on-disk blocks (BLOCKS) and 244 used blocks (DATABLOCKS), All rows in 244 blocks on disk are loaded into the IM column store (BLOCKSINMEM).

-  Note: If the table does not have PRIORITY ENABLED and you execute another Bulk Load, then those segments will be populated either during the next query or when you execute DBMS_INMEMORY.POPULATE (Step 10 ).
+  Note: If the table does not have PRIORITY ENABLED and you execute another Bulk Load, then those segments will be populated either during the next query or when you execute DBMS_INMEMORY.POPULATE (Step 10).

 ## Step 2: DML and Trickle repopulation.

- We now understand that the Data population to InMemory happens to new extents( Bulk Load and Direct Path Loads).
-However, if data is not inserted into new data extents on disks, but inserted or updated in the existing data blocks in the free space within the data blocks, then this data is not immediately loaded into InMemory.
+ We now understand that the Data population to InMemory happens to new extents (Bulk Load and Direct Path Loads).
+However, if data is not inserted into new data extents on disks, but inserted or updated in the existing data blocks in the free space within the data blocks, then this data is not immediately loaded into In-Memory.
 Oracle creates  a transactional journal.
 The Snapshot Metadata Unit (SMU) associated with each IMCU tracks row modifications in a transaction journal.
 If a query accesses the data, and discovers modified rows, then it can obtain the corresponding rowids from the transaction journal, and then retrieve the modified rows from the buffer cache.
 As the number of modifications increase, so do the size of SMUs, and the amount of data that must be fetched from the transaction journal or database buffer cache.
 To avoid degrading query performance through journal access, background processes repopulate modified objects.

 13. Load a few rows into PART1 via IAS (Insert as Select).
 Commit the changes so they become visible to the IM column store.
     ````